PrefectHQ/prefect/docs/index.md

   - toc
 ---

-# **Welcome to Prefect:** The easiest way to orchestrate and observe your data pipelines
+# **Welcome to Prefect:** The easiest way to orchestrate and observe your Python code

-*"Everything fails all the time"* - AWS CTO, Werner Vogels
+### Prefect gives your Python code superpowers!

-If you move data, these failures cost time, money, and frustration.
-Prefect makes it better with:
+With Prefect you get free:

 <ul class="ul-line-height-compress">
     <li> <a href="/concepts/schedules"> scheduling </a> </li>